-King Joash - 8th King of Judah
+King Ahaziah - 8th King of Israel

 Ahaziah in Hebrew means: Yah holds firm.